ewzeng/cs-notes/computer_security_notes/lec_notes/lec_26.md

 now, build the ledger

-hashchain: each transaction contains hash of previous transaction (so can verify history by getting lastest hash)
+hashchain: each transaction contains hash of previous transaction (so can verify history by getting latest hash)

 blockchain: same as before, but use blocks of transactions instead of a single transaction